-Croatia: EBRD financed HPP Ombla faces opposition of environmental organizations20.
-May 2013. / SEE Energy News
+Croatia: EBRD financed HPP Ombla faces opposition of environmental organizations, SEE Energy News

 Construction of the Ombla plant would cause damage to “this important and protected habitat”, Croatia’s largest environmental non-governmental organisation Green Action said in a statement on Monday, citing the Environmental Protection Act and the European Union’s environmental legislation which Croatia will have to observe after it joins the EU on July 1.

 About 40 civil society organisations from throughout Croatia and international organisations, including Friends of the Earth International, Bankwatch and Justice and Environment, have sent letters to Prime Minister Zoran Milanovic and the President of the European Bank for Reconstruction and Development (EBRD), Suma Chakrabarti, appealing that they abandon the plan for the construction of a harmful and expensive hydroelectric power plant on the Ombla river in the Dubrovnik area of southern Croatia.